Waste and Recycling

 - Books, journals and pamphlets without plastic covers

 - Toners and cartridges

 Recycling bins are available for some materials, eg paper, plastics, and dry mixed recycling and in the case of all other materials staff can contact Campus Services to arrange collections from their department or school.

 Further separation of our general waste is also undertaken at our contractors' site.

 What we will be doing in the future

 We are committed to improving our reuse and recycling rates and are developing a Waste Management Strategy.
-We have introduced food waste recycling at Curzon Building and will be rolling this out across our sites through 2016/17.
+We have introduced food waste recycling at Curzon Building and have rolled this out across our sites.
 Without food waste contaminating our general waste stream we should be able to further separate this waste to increase recycling.